alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-31-hadith-every-flesh-has-grown-up-from-unlawful-earnings.md

 ---
-layout: post
-title: "The Hadith: 'Every flesh that has grown up from unlawful earnings, Hellfire is most entitled to it'"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 6931-1"
 hijri: Muharram 12, 1442 AH
 lang: en
-category: [foundling, tafsir, hadiths]
-summary: The Hadith which is mentioned in the question generally applies to eating from unlawful sources.
-It is a threatening Hadith that does not by any means include a foundling.
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah no. 6931-1
+summary: The Hadith which is mentioned in the question generally applies to eating from unlawful sources.
+It is a threatening Hadith that does not by any means include a foundling.
+title: 'The Hadith: ''Every flesh that has grown up from unlawful earnings, Hellfire is most entitled to it'''
 ---

 Question: